nvta2/icwmp/README.md

 root@iopsys:~# icwmpd -c set Device.WiFi.SSID.1.SSID
 Fault 9003: Invalid arguments
 ```
+## SPV Response and restart services
+In case icwmp receives from the ACS SetParameterValues Request, it will use the uspd setm_values ubus method for all requested parameters.

+Basing on setm_values response the icwmp will do the following:

+- in case of fault icwmp aborts the set of all parameters and then sends Response to the ACS with FAULT 9003 including all parameters faults as defined in TR069 standard.
+- in case of success icwmp commits the set of all parameters, without applying them so without restarting services, and then sends a success Response to the ACS including the status code 1.

+> - All restart services are done in the CWMP end session in order to prevent any session interruption.
+> - icwmp always returns 1 as status value in case of success SPV because all restart services are done in the end session.

 ## icwmpd forced inform parameters
 As per the cwmp inform requirements, cwmp client has list of parameters defined internally.
 The list contains below parameters: